 - Promote responsible pet ownership

-Each of the 47 local SPCAs incorporates in its title the name of the district in which it operates.
-For example - the Waikato Branch RNZSPCA; Canterbury Branch RNZSPCA; and so on.
-For a list of local SPCA branches and member societies, please click here.
+Each of the 40 local SPCA centres incorporates in its title the name of the district in which it operates.
+For example - SPCA Waikato; SPCA Canterbury; and so on.
+For a list of local SPCA centres, please click here.

-Each of the 47 local SPCAs runs its own affairs and handles its own finances.
-A voluntary committee controls their SPCA's activities.
-The larger SPCAs have some paid staff, but most rely on unpaid volunteers.
-Each SPCA has one or more warranted inspectors, who may be either paid or voluntary, to investigate complaints of cruelty and to enforce the Animal Welfare Act 1999.
+The larger SPCA centres have some paid staff, but most rely on unpaid volunteers.
+Each SPCA centre has one or more warranted inspectors, who may be either paid or voluntary, to investigate complaints of cruelty and to enforce the Animal Welfare Act 1999.

 Facilities at SPCAs vary throughout New Zealand, from large complexes to a few cages in someone's backyard.
-Even where large complexes exist, SPCAs rely heavily on help from volunteers in order to carry out the day-to-day operations of the centre.
+Even where large complexes exist, SPCA centres rely heavily on help from volunteers in order to carry out the day-to-day operations of the centre.